What is a preliminary hearing?

 Summary Offences v.
 Indictable Offences

-Robbery, murder, aggravated assault, trafficking in cocaine are all examples of Indictable offences.
+Robbery, murder, aggravated assault, and trafficking in cocaine are all examples of Indictable offences.
 Canadian criminal law considers these types of crimes as the most serious.
 The above examples of indictable offence would entitle an accused person to a preliminary hearing.
-In 2019, the government made is so that only offences with a maximum sentence of 14 years or more are entitled to a preliminary hearing.
+In 2019, the government made it so that only offences with a maximum sentence of 14 years or more are entitled to a preliminary hearing.
 Notably, most sexual assault allegations will no longer entitle an accused person to a preliminary hearing.
 These indictable offences also give the person facing charges the right to have a trial by jury should that be their choice.
 Murder cases are all mandatory jury trials unless the Crown Attorney consents to a trial by judge alone.

 An increasing number of Criminal Code offences are considered hybrid offences.
 If an offence is a hybrid offence, the Crown Attorney is permitted to elect to prosecute the offence as a summary offence or as an indictable offence.
 There are a range of factors which will guide the Crown Attorney’s decision in this regard.
 If the Crown Attorney elects to proceed by indictment, the accused will normally have several choices regarding how their trial is conducted (except offences outlined in s.
 553 of the Criminal Code known as absolute jurisdiction offences).